Learn

 appreciationGap = max(0, appreciatedCashNeeded − totalCashNeeded)

-The dollar gap between the today goal and the appreciated goal at your buy month.
-This is the additional capital you'd need if the appreciation assumption holds.
-If the gap is zero, your trajectory effectively covers the appreciation — the card label changes to read "Your trajectory covers appreciation."
+Dollar gap between the today goal and the appreciated goal at your buy month.
+The additional capital you'd need if the appreciation assumption holds.
+If the gap is zero, your trajectory effectively covers the appreciation, and the card label changes to "Your trajectory covers appreciation."

-These three appreciation cards only render when annualAppreciationPct > 0.
+These three appreciation cards only show up when annualAppreciationPct > 0.

 • Sequence-of-returns risk on savings.
-The annual return is treated as a deterministic rate compounded monthly.
-Real returns are volatile; a 4.5% average can mean −15% one year and +25% the next.
+The annual return is a deterministic rate compounded monthly.
+Real returns are volatile.
+A 4.5% average can mean −15% one year and +25% the next.
 The model gives you the smooth-line answer.

 • Sequence-of-returns risk on home prices.
 Appreciation is also a smooth deterministic rate.
-Housing markets can fall, plateau, or spike well above the long-run average for years at a time.
+Housing markets can fall, plateau, or spike well above the long-run average for years.

 • Tax implications.
 Capital gains exclusions on a primary residence sale, mortgage interest deduction, property tax deduction, and state-level taxes are all outside the model.

 • Interest on the existing mortgage during the simulation.
-Remaining mortgage balance is treated as a fixed number until you sell.
+Remaining mortgage balance is a fixed number until you sell.
 It doesn't pay down month-by-month inside the model.

 • Reserves and moving costs. totalCashNeeded is closing-table cash.
 Moving expenses, post-purchase reserves, and any cosmetic work on the new home are separate.